BlockchainDevs/MeetupDAO/README.md

 Open browser, at the place of URL write localhost:8080 and run.

-Add metamask extension to you browser <https://metamask.io/> and create your account.
+Add [metamask extension](https://metamask.io/) on your browser and create your account.

 Switch to Rinkeby Test Network and get some ethers from <https://faucet.rinkeby.io/>
 Run index.html on your local server, click on **JOIN DAO** tab displayed in the menu bar.